 Value-added tax (VAT) was introduced in South Africa on 29th September 1991 to replace GST (General Sales Tax) as an indirect system of taxation.
 It is levied in terms of the Value-Added Tax Act 89 of 1991.
 The South African Value-Added Tax Act makes allowance for exemptions, exceptions, deductions and adjustments that effectively lower the VAT liability.
 VAT was imposed in 1991 at a statutory rate of 10%.
-The rate was then increased to 14% in 1993, and currently remains the same.
+The rate was then increased to 14% in 1993, and was increased to 15% on the 1st April 2018 and currently remains the same.

 How does it work?

 As an example; a person (vendor) who carries on a business activity (enterprise) making a turnover (taxable supplies) of R1 000 000 or more in any twelve month period or is likely to exceed R1m in a 12 month period, is obliged to register with the South African Revenue Services as a VAT vendor and submit VAT returns to SARS.
 As of 1st March 2010 a person who carries on an enterprise making a turnover in excess of R50 000 a year may voluntarily register with SARS as a vendor.

 VAT translates as the value that is added to the goods or services.
 In a basic example – you buy a pencil for R3.00 and sell it for R4.00, you have added value of R1.00.
 So, to calculate the revenue collected by SARS (which you have to pay to SARS for being a Vat Vendor) – it is the Vat on R1.00.
 When you buy the pencil – you pay vat on the R3.00 – thus R0.45 and when you sell the pencil for R4.00 you add vat of R0.56.
 You then pay over the difference to SARS – in this case R0.15.
 Which is the exact amount of Vat on R1.00 = R0.15.